Professional Native Indian Artists Inc.: Political and social ideals

 These were high ideals in a time where Aboriginal peoples had only recently been given voting rights and in which they politically fought for civil rights.
 With these ideals, they were part of a movement which also included the "Triple K Co-operative Incorporated", a Native-run silk-screen organisation which was established around the same time.

 Although the group as a whole was together briefly, their organizing was a crucial step in the development of the concept of Indigenous Native art as part of the Canadian cultural art world.
 The group has paved the way for younger generations to have their art professionally recognized.

+In Popular Culture

+The history of the group was covered in the limited-run, narrative podcast series Among Equals (2023), produced by Knockabout Media and distributed by Acast.
+The series was hosted by Innu artist and musician Soleil Launière.